The Morning Bell: Carmel students earn credit with Work-Based Learning Program

 On Monday, Carmel Clay Schools featured the district’s Work-Based Learning program where high school seniors get to work in the community and earn credit.

-Chad Reid, program coordinator at Carmel High School, and Amy Pollard, a clinical nurse specialist at IU North Hospital joined Daybreak to talk about the program.
+Chard Reid, program coordinator at Carmel High School, and Amy Pollard, a clinical nurse specialist at IU Health North Hospital joined Daybreak to talk about the program.

 The district says the work-based learning, or W.B.L., experience connects a student with a local business that assigns meaningful and authentic career-related experiences.
 The school, student, and workplace mentor create a training plan to guide the student’s W.B.L. experience.
 Through this experience, a student will develop specific career-related skills, as well as a variety of employability skills, necessary for success in today’s workforce.